KimboTodd/kimblog/_posts/dropchain.md

 ## The Blueprint: A Game Plan

 Efficiency matters, especially when you're working solo.
 So, I've decided to leverage the React ecosystem to expedite the development process along with Tailwind which has been easy to learn and enjoyable to work with.
-Since this blog itself is built using Next.js, React and tailwind and is already hosted on Vercel, I've got a convenient setup to work within.
+Since this blog itself is built using Next.js, React, and Tailwind and is already hosted on Vercel, I've got a convenient setup to work within.
 No need to fuss over hosting or deployments – I can focus on the core code and learning.

 ## React's Place in Game Development

-It's no secret that React isn't the go-to choice for high-performance game development, and that's for good reason.
+It's no secret that React isn't the go-to choice for high-performance game development, and that's for a good reason.
 Feel free to do a quick google search if you want to find out more about that topic.
-But for the purpose of learning more programming languages in depth, and for the specifics of my game, which follows a more leisurely tempo, React's potential performance issues aren't a major concern.
+But for the purpose of learning more programming languages in-depth, and for the specifics of my game, which follows a more leisurely tempo, React's potential performance issues aren't a major concern.

 I will be very interested to see if the game runs sluggishly, and learn more about what we can do to fix it.
 That would also serve as valuable benchmarks for comparing implementations in other languages.